 "You'll have to pay, because I'm making food for everyone."
 She gives me a dazzling smile.

 I push my hoodie sleeve up and tap to turn on my tracker.
 I feel Ashe's gaze on it, and a glance tells me that she is staring at my wrist.
 Opening the bank app that's connected to Boss's account, I swipe the tracker at the scanner to pay for the groceries.

 I pull a heavy key out of the pocket of my jeans and jam it into the lock.
 Boss never upgraded the security here, and the mass of metal before me is the only thing keeping us outside.
 The lock clicks loudly, and I push the door open.
 Warm light filters through, and I rush inside, dragging Ashe with me.

 The warmth instantly envelopes me, and I pull off my fingerless gloves to absorb the heat better.
 Ashe does the same, handing me the pair with a quick "thanks."
 I pocket them, simultaneously checking my tracker for any new messages from Boss.
 Nothing.

 When I look up again, Ashe is gone.
 Again.

 With a sigh, I go on yet another trip to find her.

 She's standing in the kitchen, back turned to me as she chops tomatoes with a sort of careless precision.
 She doesn't notice my presence.

 I suck in a quick breath.
-At that moment she looks so much like my mother.
+In that moment she looks so much like my mother.

 Ashe starts at the sound, then yelps sharply.
-She turns to face me, giving me a quick smile through teary eyes before holding up her hand to show a bleeding finger.
+She turns to face me, giving me a quick smile through teary eyes before sucking on a bleeding finger.